RDIL/cakebot.club/README.md

 ### Home

-CakeBot is a bot that is still in development, but getting better every day!
+Cakebot is a Discord bot written in Python that is still in development, but getting better every day!

 -----------------------------